 Scratch Cakes have a longer shelf life?

-The Dilemma – when should I decorate my cake?
+Cake Decorating Timeline – when should I decorate my cake?
+(Save/Pin for later)

+Often I get messaged and emailed the same dilemma of how far in advance can I make my cake?
 Over time I have realized this schedule works best for me.
 Now there is not right or wrong here; as time passes you may make your own schedule.
-For now I’ll be happy to share with you mine so you can get started.
+For now I’ll be happy to share with you my timeine so you can get started.

 To better understanding; lets pick a day say you need the cake for your event on Saturday night.